Essential guide to business telephone and mobile numbers UK

 2. Personal numbering (070)

-Known as follow me numbers, these are virtual numbers that can be routed across the world, with calls being automatically forwarded to the line that’s most likely to be active.
+Known as follow me numbers, these are virtual business phone numbers that can be routed across the world, with calls being automatically forwarded to the line that’s most likely to be active.
 You can choose which phone lines each call is forwarded to by setting up a series of priorities determining which staff are most likely to be at their phones at certain times.

 3. Vanity or customer phone number